northeastern-rc/rc-public-documentation/docs/source/welcome/gettinghelp.rst

 provide assistance with installing and using software packages, detailing data storage options, and much more.

 We offer scheduled consultation hours most weekdays during normal business hours (9AM to 5PM).
-Note that we follow the Northeastern University holiday schedule, so there are no walk-in hours on holidays or during breaks.
+Note that we follow the Northeastern University holiday schedule, so there are no consultation hours on holidays or during breaks.
 All of our consultations are conducted as online meetings through the Teams app.

 Use our Bookings page to see our availability and to schedule an appointment https://rc.northeastern.edu/support/consulting/.